Sunday, December 13, 2020

 Thomas and Emma Cooper were each 27 in 1864 when they arrived at Washago.
 From there they made their way through the woods to the location of their land grant.
 After building a log school house in 1874 and donating land for a church and graveyard Thomas opened a general store in 1876.
 A post office was added on April 1, 1878 and he was postmaster until March 1905.
 Two generations later his grandson would close it on April 30, 1968.
 In the picture below a line in the bricks just below the second story windows shows the position of a former front veranda sheltering the door and the display windows.
 The general store also sold gasoline with the Esso pump being featured in the cover photo.
 The family home is attached on the side and back with the front porch being seen behind the gas pump in that shot.
 In 1968 gasoline went to $0.33 per gallon, or 8 cents per liter, for the first time.

 Across the street from the general store is a building which was the town hall and was locally known as the courthouse.
-The original drive shed still extends from the town hall although it has likely been a few years since anyone left their horse and carriage here while on business in town.
 A string of coloured lights extends across the road to the old general store and can be seen below.
 There are fourteen of these lights which are maintained by Frank Cooper who was born on the second floor of the general store.
 He claims to have strung them up sometime after the Second World War when electricity was being extended across the street.
 He decided to decorate the wire and as of 2011 had still been lighting it nightly.

 The first church in town was St. George’s Anglican Church which was built around 1884 a couple of kilometers outside of town.
 This building is still maintained and is used for the occasional service and as a funeral chapel.